fabric8io-images/nexus-docker/README.md

 docker run -d -p 8081:8081 --name nexus fabric8/nexus
 ```

+If `dockerhost` is the host running docker then you can view the running Nexus at http://dockerhost:8081/

 The default credentials are: `admin` / `admin123`.

 For more detail on configuration options see the [sonatype nexus image documentation](https://registry.hub.docker.com/u/sonatype/nexus/).